JoseB91/LigasEcApp/LigasEcApp/README.md

   And there's a cached version of the leagues
  When the customer requests to see the leagues
  Then the app should display two hardcoded leagues
-  And not save those leagues to cache
+  And don't save those leagues to cache
 ```

 ## Use Cases